Addictively delicious and so easy to make, this best ever granola will become one of those recipes that is requested over and over!

 - 1 tablepoon vanilla extract

-- Combine maple syrup, coconut oil, vanilla and salt.
+Combine maple syrup, coconut oil, vanilla and salt.
+Microwave on high power for 1-2 minutes or until the coconut oil is melted.
 Stir to combine.
 Set aside